Snap IPO values company at $24 billion on $17 a share

 Snap's long-awaited market debut is almost here.

-Snap, the parent company of Snapchat, on Wednesday priced its initial public offering at $17 per share, valuing the company at nearly $24 billion.
-It will start trading Thursday on the New York Stock Exchange under the ticker symbol SNAP.
+The parent company of Snapchat priced on Wednesday its initial public offering at $17 per share, valuing the company at nearly $24 billion.
+Shares will start trading Thursday on the New York Stock Exchange under the ticker symbol SNAP.

 Snap expects to raise around $3 billion in its IPO.
 It plans to use those funds to do things like hire more people and make acquisitions.
-The company said last month it's valued at $19.5 billion to $22.2 billion.
+The pricing values the company above the range of $19.5 billion to $22.2 billion it reported in a filing last month.

 Because of that, young people love it.
 Nearly 70 percent of all 18- to 24-year-olds in the US use the app, according to ComScore.